 - Articles from various respected health journals, blogs or magazines may have been authored by a CAM practitioner or integrative medical doctor.

-- Gather the basic information from the websites on the practitioners such as education, experience, fees, convenience of location and parking, office hours and policies.
+- Gather the basic information from the websites on the practitioners such as education, experience, fees, the convenience of location and parking, office hours and policies.
 Some may allow a phone interview as well.

 - Compare the practitioners’ qualifications against the professional organizations’ recommendations for education and training.
 (Check out the link above for that.)